 Waste and Recycling

-Recycle electronics, appliances, mattresses, and more in 2018 at six events with free and reduced prices (also includes free paper shredding)!
-These events will all be hosted at Green Lights Recycling, 1525 99th Lane NE in Blaine, MN, on:
+Recycle electronics, appliances, mattresses, and more in 2020 at drop-off events with free and reduced prices (also includes free paper shredding)!
+Reduced wait times at our new location!
+These events will all be hosted at Green Lights Recycling, 1525 99th Lane NE in Blaine, MN, on Saturdays:

 Curbside Recycling: What You Need to Know